com-480-data-visualization/com-480-project-JobInsider/README.md

 ### Dataset

 We use [LinkedIn Job Postings (2023 - 2024)](https://www.kaggle.com/datasets/arshkon/linkedin-job-postings) that is publicly avaliable from Kaggle.
-Below is an exerpt from the dataset discription:
+Below is an exerpt from the dataset description:

 > This dataset contains a nearly comprehehsive record of 124,000+ job postings listed in 2023 and 2024.
 Each individual posting contains dozens of valuable attributes for both postings and companies, including the title, job description, salary, location, application URL, and work-types (remote, contract, etc), in addition to separate files containing the benefits, skills, and industries associated with each posting.
 The majority of jobs are also linked to a company, which are all listed in another csv file containing attributes such as the company description, headquarters location, and number of employees, and follower count.
 >